 I can hear you, “Oh, come on.
 Really?”
 Yes.
 Belief is based on faith, but these two modalities show real results that have nothing to do with wishful thinking.

 You can explore this linked page for the numerous studies involving TTouch.
-Reiki has been scientifically documented to reduce stress – as measured by heart rate, blood pressure and blood tests – in humans and animals.
+Reiki therapy has been scientifically documented to reduce stress, and is measured by heart rate and blood pressure.
 A search with the terms “Reiki in peer-reviewed journals” will give you ample reading material.

 Both have shown statistically significant beneficial effects in multiple controlled studies.
 And that is something you can believe.

 Both are easy to learn, but they do require you put in at least a day’s effort in a class taught by a certified TTouch practitioner or Reiki Master/Teacher.

 TTouch – In a single day you can take a class, often with your pet, and start to immediately reap the benefits.
 Classes teach students the different types of body work.